-This paper has presented a knowledge model that extends the usual ontology frame-based model such as OKBC by explicitly representing additional information on the slot properties.
+This paper has presented an ontology model that supports knowledge sharing in multi-agent systems where the agents can be heterogeneous.
+The proposed model extends the usual ontology frame-based model such as OKBC by explicitly representing additional information on the slot properties.
 This knowledge model results from a conceptual model which encompasses semantic information aiming to characterise the behaviour of properties in the concept description.
-We have motivated this enriched conceptual model by identifying three main categories of problems that require additional semantics in order to be solved.
+We have motivated this enriched conceptual model by identifying three main categories of problems that can arise in heterogeneous multi-agent systems and that can hinder the communication between agents and we have shown that these problems require additional semantics in order to be dealt with.